Home

 Over time, you can increase your credit limit through careful utilization, on-time payments, and other strategies, offering even more financial flexibility for your small business.

-If you’re not sure where to start with business credit, check out the BILL Divvy Corporate Card for flexible credit that scales with you.
+If you’re not sure where to start with business credit, check out the BILL Divvy Card powered by Visa* for flexible credit that scales with you.

 Small and medium-sized businesses can access credit lines from $1,000 to $5 million, making it easy to access the funds you need, no matter your growth stage.